Access full report

 But while the initial excitement is real, taking AI from clever experiments to robust, large-scale deployment is a whole different game.
 You might find yourself tripping over data issues time and again, as that first flush of AI sparkle starts to fade.

 It isn’t just a niche concern tucked away in the IT department.
 Today, it is the core blueprint upon which intelligent, scalable AI gets built.
 In the age of Machine Learning, Data Modelling means more than drawing up schemas.
+Building scalable data models is now a critical requirement for organisations looking to move AI initiatives from experimentation to production.
+As AI adoption grows, data models must support flexibility, governance, and long-term reuse across teams and use cases.
 It’s about understanding what your data actually means, how it flows, and ensuring it’s positioned for powerful, flexible use by models not just for the day, but as your use cases grow in the future.

 Think of your data as the critical infrastructure of the business.
 It is the roads and bridges connecting everything you do.
-For this analogy, Data Modelling is your Architectural Plan.
+Today's enterprises manage rapidly growing data volumes from diverse data sources, making effective data modelling essential for maintaining performance, consistency, and trust across AI initiatives.
+For this analogy, data modelling is your Architectural Plan.
 Once you get that correct, your data flows efficiently, supporting fast, insightful AI.
 Get it wrong, and your foundations crack under the weight.

 Beyond performance, solid data modelling is crucial for explainable, compliant, reusable AI.
 Teams can trace why a prediction was made, protect sensitive information, and reapply learnings across different products with confidence.